Medically reviewed on November 15, 2017.

 Liver Dose Adjustments

--Moderate (Child-Pugh B) to severe (Child-Pugh C) hepatic impairment: Avoid use
+-Moderate (Child-Pugh B) to severe (Child-Pugh C) hepatic impairment: Not recommended.

--For new or worsening Grade 2 or 3 neuropathy, dosing should be held until neuropathy improves to Grade 1 or baseline and then restarted at 1.2 mg/kg IV over 30 minutes.
+-New or worsening Grade 2 or 3 neuropathy: Hold dosing until improvement to Grade 1 or baseline, then restart at 1.2 mg/kg (maximum of 120 mg) IV over 30 minutes.

--The dose should be held for Grade 3 or 4 neutropenia until resolution to baseline or Grade 2 or lower.
-Consider G-CSF prophylaxis for subsequent cycles in patients who experience Grade 3 or 4 neutropenia in the previous cycle.
+-Grade 3 or 4 neutropenia: Hold dosing until resolution to baseline or Grade 2 or lower; consider G-CSF prophylaxis for subsequent cycles in patients who experience Grade 3 or 4 neutropenia in the previous cycle.

--In patients with recurrent Grade 4 neutropenia despite the use of G-CSF prophylaxis, consider discontinuation or dose reduction of 1.2 mg/kg IV over 30 minutes.
+-Recurrent Grade 4 neutropenia despite the use of G-CSF prophylaxis: Consider discontinuation or dose reduction of 1.2 mg/kg (maximum 120 mg) IV over 30 minutes.

 Progressive Multifocal Leukoencephalopathy (PML): John Cunningham virus (JCV) infection resulting in PML and death has been reported with this drug.
 First onset of symptoms occurred at various times from initiation of therapy, with some cases occurring within 3 months of initial exposure.
 In addition to therapy with this drug, other possible contributory factors include prior therapies and underlying disease that may cause immunosuppression.